 Summer 2015 update: Lydia was an intern in the History Department at the Oakland Museum of California in summer 2015 helping to re-conceive an exhibit on the internment of Japanese Americans in California during WWII.
 She currently works as a photographer to AirBnB.

 Sabrina Oliveros was born in New York and raised in the Philippines.
 She graduated cum laude from the Ateneo de Manila University in 2008 and holds a bachelor’s degree in Communication, major in Journalism.
 She also has a minor in History.
 A writer and editor by trade, Sabrina has three years’ experience as a project assistant and leader for Vibal Foundation, a publisher’s non-profit arm based in the Philippines that pioneered a digital library of hard-to-find Filipiniana.
 She also helped introduce e-books, interactive storybook apps, documentaries, and other print and multimedia projects that promote Philippine culture, art, and history.
 She returns to the United States as a graduate student in USF’s Museum Studies program, eager to build on her skills to serve museums and other cultural and heritage organizations.
 Though she is open to exploring all aspects of museum work, she especially looks forward to learning more about exhibition development, digitization, and working with technology to keep the past visible and engaging in the modern world.
 Sabrina is currently an intern in the exhibitions department at the San Francisco Public Library.

-Summer 2015 update: Sabrina is continuing her curatorial work on an exhibition on the history of Panama Pacific International Exhibition at the San Francisco Public Library in 2015.
+Summer 2018 update: Sabrina is continued her curatorial work on an exhibition on the history of Panama Pacific International Exhibition at the San Francisco Public Library in 2015.
 In 2018, she accepted the position of curator at the UCSF Dental School archives and also works at the SF Maritime Museum.